nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2015-to-lts-2016.md

 ---
-title: Upgrade from LTS 2015 to 8.3
+title: Upgrade from LTS 2015 to LTS 2016
 review:
     comment: ''
     date: '2015-12-01'